103 on participatory design: best practices for online, in-person, and hybrid sessions

 Why does participation matter?

-When we review the Call for Proposals, we will look for proposals which explicitly consider the different dynamics at play in your chosen environment, and which explain how participants will benefit from the session.
+When we review Call for Proposals submissions, we look for proposals which explicitly consider the different dynamics at play in your chosen environment, and which explain how participants will benefit from the session.
 Participation is one of the core criteria we use to evaluate the promise and potential of a session proposal.
 At RightsCon, every person in the room is an active contributor to the session goal.
 Your approach to the structure and facilitation of the session should reflect that intention.

 We know it takes time and effort to understand the principles of session design and develop facilitative leadership skills.
 You can use the information below as a starting place to explore and reflect on these concepts, but don’t worry too much about the details at this stage.
-Our team doesn’t look for “perfect” proposals, and we will provide resources and training in the lead-up to the summit to help you make the most of your session.
+Our team doesn’t look for “perfect” proposals, and we will provide resources and training in the lead-up to the summit to help you make the most of your session for each environment type.

 How people learn: put theory into practice